Rectal Cancer Disappears After Experimental Use of Immunotherapy

 “The immunotherapy shrank the tumors much faster than I expected,” says Dr. Cercek.
 “My research nurse Jenna Sinopoli would tell me, ‘The patient has only received one treatment and already they’re not bleeding anymore and their terrible pain has gone away.’ ” Dr. Cercek recalls: “Patients came to my office after just two or three treatments and said, ‘This is incredible.
 I feel normal again.’ ”

-As the first patient to enroll in the trial, the research team was anxious that Sascha’s experience might prove to be an outlier.
-Sascha explains: “Before I came to MSK, oncologists at another medical center told me I needed chemo, radiation, and surgery.
+Since Sascha was the first patient to enroll in the trial, the research team worried that her experience might prove to be an outlier.
+Sascha says: “Before I came to MSK, oncologists at another medical center told me I needed chemo, radiation, and surgery.
 To instead get immunotherapy infusions every few weeks in New York with no side effects seemed like a cakewalk in comparison.”

 It turned out Sascha was not an exception.
 Dr. Diaz recalls his growing excitement as “the first patient had a complete response to therapy and didn’t need anything else.
 Then the second patient didn’t need surgery or radiation.
 Then the third.
 Pretty soon we’re at the 10th patient that had a complete response.
 That is incredible.”